droonga/droonga.org/reference/commands/add/index.md

 ## Responses {#response}

-This returns an array including a boolean value which means the operation was successfully done or not, as the `body`.

- * `[true]`：The record was successfully added or updated.
+This returns an array with including a boolean value `true` like follwing as the response's `body`, if a record is successfully added or updated.

- * `[false]`：Failed to add or update a record.
+    [true]

+## Error types {#errors}

+### `MissingPrimaryKey`

+Means you've forgotten to specify the `key` parameter, for a table with the primary key column.

+### `InvalidValueType`

+Means you've specified mismatched type value for a column.
+For example, a string for a geolocation column, a string for an integer column, etc.